 One of the most important aspects of undertaking any therapy is the relationship that you build with your therapist as this will determine how well you respond to treatment and give you the best opportunity of achieving your goals for treatment.

-Hourly sessions are one to one except when working with families and younger children.
+CBT sessions are one to one except when working with families and younger children.
 These are usually weekly at the start of treatment and the number of sessions required will vary depending upon personal need and response to treatment.
-Top up sessions may be required at certain intervals.

 CBT is an effective treatment for a variety of psychological issues including: